marqueztronics/OpenReflowOven-Hardware/README.md

 PCB designed in Altium CircuitStudio.

-Current status: Finished v0.1 PCB layout.
-Nothing tested so far.
+Current status: Finished v1.0 PCB layout.
+Tested with some basic reflows.

 Note: If you are looking for schematics, Gerber, BOM, etc. they are under the "Default Configuration" folder.
 Circuit Studio has a weird directory structure.